 When I first enter Belen Stoneman’s treatment room at Aji Spa, it doesn’t seem all that different than others I’ve encountered.
 The lighting is dim, and Native American flute music wafts softly from unseen speakers.
 A Pendleton wool blanket, featuring a basket-weave design, is draped neatly across the massage table.

 Such touches are common in spas, even those that have no tribal connection.
-But Aji Spa, located at Sheraton Wild Horse Pass Resort within the Gila River Indian Community, does have a tribal connection, and, for Stoneman, that connection is very personal.
+But Aji Spa, located at Sheraton Grand at Wild Horse Pass within the Gila River Indian Community, does have a tribal connection, and, for Stoneman, that connection is very personal.

 On one stone-colored wall hangs a medicine bag that belonged to Stoneman’s grandmother.
 Shegoi (creosote), which Stoneman prayed over before picking herself, sits in a dish near the lotions, scrubs and other products from the spa’s Indigenous line.
 A gourd painted blue-green catches my eye.
 Everything here seems to have a purpose and meaning.